The State of Computer Vision Research in Africa: Acknowledgments

 To understand the collaboration patterns in African computer vision publications, we analyze the African \textit{vs.} international collaborations in terms of the number of publications over the last ten years.
-Figure~\ref{fig:collabs_africa_vs_international} demonstrates that most of the publications are dominated by international collaborations with a very minimal amount of African collaborations~\cite{pouris2014research,turki2023machine}, forming only 3.9\% of the total publications.
-Since African countries share some of the problems and bottlenecks they are facing, pan-African collaborations can strengthen the continent's research eco-system.
+Figure~\ref{fig:collabs_africa_vs_international} demonstrates that most of the publications are dominated by international collaborations with a very minimal amount of African collaborations, forming only 3.9\% of the total publications.
+We believe that encouraging collaborations among African researchers can strengthen the continent's research eco-system, due to the fact that African countries share some of the problems and bottlenecks they are facing.
+Additionally, strengthening the African continent to have less dependency on developed countries can lead to its sovereignty on the data and the accompanied algorithms to improve their economies.
+We also show wide consensus among African researchers that such local collaborations is one of the top directions to improve the research eco-system in Africa in the following section.